-Manganese, along with iron and the hard water minerals magnesium and calcium are commonly found in Ipswich water.
+Manganese, along with iron and the hard water minerals magnesium and calcium, are commonly found in Ipswich water.
+All can be removed with water softening and sediment filtration.
+(See section on removing dissolved & particulate manganese below)

 WHAT IS MANGANESE?

-It is a mineral that, in very small amounts, is essential for proper functioning of the human body.
+Manganese is a mineral that, in very small amounts, is essential for proper functioning of the human body.
 It is a trace mineral present in the human body in small quantities, primarily in the bones, liver, kidneys and pancreas.
 Manganese is important in connective tissues, in the formation of bones and blood-clotting factors.
 It is also involved in fat and carbohydrate metabolism, calcium absorption and blood sugar regulation.
 In addition, manganese is important for brain and nerve function.
+However, in higher concentrations, as you will read below, it can also cause staining and potential health problems.

 There are two forms of manganese in the environment: Inorganic and organic compounds.
 Inorganic compounds are used in the production of steel, batteries, ceramics and dietary supplements.
 These compounds are also generated as combustion products from motor vehicles and coal-burning industrial plants.
 Organic manganese compounds are used in some pesticides, fertilizers and in a gasoline additive called Methylcyclopentadienyl manganese tricarbonyl (MMT).
 Manganese compounds can be present as dust particles in the air and dissolved in groundwater or drinking water